Raviteja582/computation-nvflare-boilerplate/README.md

 This repository serves as the **central resource** for:

-- **Technical documentation** on the COINSTAC Computation Interface.
+- **Technical documentation** on the NeuroFLAME Computation Interface.
 - **Publishing requirements** for computations.
-- **Guides, references, and best practices** for developing, validating, and publishing computations on COINSTAC.
+- **Guides, references, and best practices** for developing, validating, and publishing computations on NeuroFLAME.
 - A **boilerplate application** to demonstrate basic functionality and provide a starting point for computation development.

 ## Boilerplate Application

 Included in this repository:

-- A demonstration of basic COINSTAC computation functionality.
+- A demonstration of basic NeuroFLAME computation functionality.
 - A workflow for developing and testing computations.
 - A foundation for new computation projects.